An out of this world experience from September 12 – 26 will feature two historically significant vehicles:

 In the 1940’s, using money from farming and selling produce, they would purchase buses to transport children to school and workers to jobs in Charleston, SC.
 During the bus rides, Esau and Janie B. would teach their adult passengers the information needed to pass the literacy exam so they could become registered voters.
 Along with others, they were responsible for The Progressive Club, a co-op started in 1948 that provided community programs such as legal and financial assistance, child and adult education, and community workshops.
 The building housed a grocery store, gas station, community center, meeting and classroom space.
 Leaders including Dr. Martin Luther King, Jr., and others, participated in workshops and community meetings there.

 Their 1966 Volkswagen was an icon throughout their community and throughout the South.
-On the back hatch of the microbus was painted the infamous saying of Mr. Esau: “Love is Progress, Hate is Expensive.”
+On the back hatch of the microbus was painted the famous saying of Mr. Esau: “Love is Progress, Hate is Expensive.”
 In 2014 the family donated the back hatch, along with the engine cover, to the Smithsonian National Museum of African American History and Culture in Washington, DC where it remains on permanent exhibit.

 “The automobile has left an indelible mark on our history and we believe America’s automotive heritage should never be lost nor forgotten,” said Diane Parker, Vice President of the Historic Vehicle Association.
 “To support our beliefs, we’ve made it our mission to document and share America’s automotive heritage by telling the human-interest stories behind the horsepower, and ensure their histories are captured in perpetuity.”